peterthomassen/draft-jabley-dnsop-zone-cut-to-nowhere/draft-jabley-dnsop-zone-cut-to-nowhere.md

 The company also provides certain services that are only available to users of devices attached to its internal network.
 Those services are named within the subdomain `CORP.EXAMPLE.COM`.
-The company does not wish those internal services to be visible to external users.
+The company does not wish associated services to be visible to external users.

 We say that the `EXAMPLE.COM` zone exists in the global DNS namespace and that the `CORP.EXAMPLE.COM` zone exists only in a private DNS